Twitter’s Probably Screwed

 Don't have an account?
 Sign up!

-Justin Jackson almost 2 years ago
+Justin Jackson over 2 years ago

 This is the section that really stood out for me: "Twitter is a victim of its own product-market-fit: by being great at intellectual engagement, it fails at passive consumption."